Legalica Privacy Policy & Data Protection

 └─ Vertex AI / Third-Party LLMs (AI inference)8.4 Data Location and Residency:

-- Primary data center: Google Cloud europe-west3 (Frankfurt, Germany)
+- Primary data location: Google Cloud europe-west3 (Frankfurt, Germany) — all persistent storage;

 8.5 Google's Limitations: Per the Google Cloud Terms of Service: (a) Google has no obligation to assess Customer Data for legal compliance; (b) Google's notification of a Data Incident is not an acknowledgment of fault; (c) Google disclaims warranties and limits liability per its own terms; (d) Google may process data in any country where it maintains facilities unless a data location commitment is in place.

-Legalica has configured all primary data storage and processing within the EU (europe-west3).
-However, certain Third-Party LLM API calls may route to US-based endpoints.
-Such transfers are protected by SCC 2021/914 and the EU-US Data Privacy Framework.
+Legalica has configured all persistent data storage within the EU (europe-west3).
+Transient compute and certain Third-Party LLM API calls route to endpoints outside the EU; such transfers are protected as described in Section 9.

 9. INTERNATIONAL DATA TRANSFERS